 - Your honey does not bear any nutrition claims

-- Company producing the honey employed fewer than 100 full-time equivalent employees and fewer than 100,000 units of product were sold in the U.S.
+- Company producing the honey employs fewer than 100 full-time equivalent employees and produces fewer than 100,000 units of product in the U.S.

 Country of Origin: Imported honey must include the country it came from.